DevMountain/react-drills/README.md

 ## Setup

-To help speed up the process of moving from question to question we have provided a bunch of `app-#/` folders that have been created using the `create-react-app` CLI.
-Therefore, if you are currently on question 1, you will put your work inside of `app-1`.
-If you are currently on question 4, you will put your work inside of `app-4`.
+To help speed up the process of moving from app to app we have provided a bunch of `app-#/` folders that have been created using the `create-react-app` CLI.
+That way you just have to run `npm install` instead of waiting for `create-react-app`.

-- Run `npm install` in each `app-#/` folder before starting the questions.
+- Run `npm install` in each `app-#/` folder before starting the
-  - You can either run `npm install` for each `app-#/` before starting question one or just remember to run `npm install` as you move from question to question.
+  - You can either run `npm install` for each `app-#/` before starting app one or just remember to run `npm install` as you move from app to app

-You can then test your work for each question, as you develope a solution, by running `npm run start`.
+You can then test your work for each app, as you develope a solution, by running `npm run start` from each `app-#/` folder.

 ## Set 1 - State, Class Methods, Capturing User Input, Mapping, Axios

-### Question #1
+### App #1

 Create a basic react app where you type in a text box and it shows up as text on the DOM.